 ROBERT E. GRESE, ASLA, is a professor of landscape architecture and Theodore Roosevelt Chair of Ecosystem Management at the School of Natural Resources and Environment, University of Michigan, Ann Arbor.
 Grese also serves as Director of the University’s Matthaei Botanical Gardens and Nichols Arboretum.
 His research work has included the restoration of prairie and savanna habitat, social research into the benefits of volunteer stewardship efforts, and programs that connect children with nature, as well as studies of early landscape architects, such as Ossian Cole Simonds and Jens Jensen, who focused on conservation and used native vegetation in their designs.
 Bob is the author of Jens Jensen: Maker of Natural Parks and Garden (1992) and The Native Landscape Reader (LALH 2011), a compilation of writings about land conservation and stewardship from the 19th and early 20th centuries.
 Grese has a bachelor of landscape architecture from the University of Georgia and an M.L.A. from the University of Wisconsin, Madison.

-KENNETH I. HELPHAND, FASLA is a professor emeritus of Landscape Architecture at the University of Oregon where he has taught courses in landscape history, theory and design since 1974.
-He is the author of Colorado: Visions of an American Landscape.
-(1991), Yard Street Park: The Design of Suburban Open Space (with Cynthia Girling, 1994), Dreaming Gardens: Landscape Architecture & the Making of Modern Israel.
-(2002) and Defiant Gardens: Making Gardens in Wartime (2006).
-He is an Honorary Member of the Israel Association of Landscape Architects, served as editor of Landscape Journal (1994–2002) and former Chair of the Senior Fellows at Dumbarton Oaks.
+KENNETH I. HELPHAND, FASLA, is a professor emeritus of landscape architecture at the University of Oregon where he has taught courses in landscape history, theory, and design since 1974.
+He is the author of Lawrence Halprin (2017), the third volume in the LALH series Masters of Modern Landscape Design, Colorado: Visions of an American Landscape (1991), Yard Street Park: The Design of Suburban Open Space (with Cynthia Girling, 1994), Dreaming Gardens: Landscape Architecture & the Making of Modern Israel.
+(2002), and Defiant Gardens: Making Gardens in Wartime (2006).
+Helphand is an honorary member of the Israel Association of Landscape Architects, served as editor of Landscape Journal (1994–2002), and is former Chair of the Senior Fellows at Dumbarton Oaks.

-FRANCIS R. KOWSKY is SUNY Distinguished Professor Emeritus.
-For many years, he taught the history of art at Buffalo State College.
-He has written numerous articles on 19th-century American architects, including A. J. Davis, Frederick Clarke Withers, and H. H. Richardson.
+FRANCIS R. KOWSKY is SUNY distinguished professor emeritus who taught at Buffalo State College.
+He has written numerous articles on nineteenth-century American architects, including A. J. Davis, Frederick Clarke Withers, and H. H. Richardson.
 Professor Kowsky has a long-standing interest in the early years of the American park movement and the roles that Andrew Jackson Downing, Frederick Law Olmsted, and Calvert Vaux played in its history.
 The New York Times called his book Country Park and City: The Life and Architecture of Calvert Vaux “a handsome effort to rescue from comparative oblivion the architect who shared—sometimes more than equally—with Frederick Law Olmsted in the design of Central Park and other New York amenities.”
-His LALH book The Best Planned City in the World: Olmsted, Vaux and the Buffalo Park System examines the celebrated urban park plan the designers of Central Park created for Buffalo in 1868-1870 and the thirty-year association of Olmsted and his firm with that Great Lakes city.
+His LALH book The Best Planned City in the World: Olmsted, Vaux and the Buffalo Park System (2013) examines the celebrated urban park plan the designers of Central Park created for Buffalo in 1868-1870 and the thirty-year association of Olmsted and his firm with that Great Lakes city.
 He is a former member of the New York State Board for Historic Preservation and has prepared numerous nominations for the National Register of Historic Places.

 WITOLD RYBCZYNSKI, FAIA, studied architecture at McGill University in Montreal, where he also taught; he is currently the Martin and Margy Meyerson Professor of Urbanism at the University of Pennsylvania.
 His architectural experience has included designing and building houses as a registered architect, as well as researching low-cost housing, for which he received a 1991 Progressive Architecture award.
 In 1993, he was made an Honorary Fellow of the American Institute of Architects, and he has received honorary doctorates from McGill University and the University of Western Ontario.
 In 2007, he received the Vincent Scully Prize, the Seaside Prize, and the Institute Collaborative Honors from the AIA.
 He serves on the U.S. Commission of Fine Arts.
 He is currently architecture critic for the online magazine Slate.
 He has written twelve books on subjects as varied as the evolution of comfort, a history of the weekend, American urbanism, and the search for the origins of the screwdriver.
 His biography of Frederick Law Olmsted, A Clearing in the Distance, received the J. Anthony Lukas Prize, a Christopher Award, and a Philadelphia Athenæum literary award.
 His essays appear regularly in the New York Review of Books and the New York Times, and he has written for The New Yorker and The Atlantic.